transcovo/bootprint/doc/modules.md

 ## Development mode

 The file watcher and the live-reload server can be started using the "-d" option of the command-line utility.
-Got to http://localhost:8181 and your current bootprint-result will be displayed.
+Open a browser one [http://localhost:8181] and your current bootprint-result will be displayed.
 Change any template-file, partial, less-file, js-file containing helpers and the browser will automatically reload the page once the bootprint-generaion is complete.